realvineeths/FlatHUB/README.md

 This a `MERN` stack project, which is built as a platform to `BUY/SELL` a user's flat/property on our website.

-We have 4 modules total in this project:
+We have 3 modules total in this project:
 * Seller's View
 * Buyer's View
-* Price Prediction
+* Price Prediction `(Only available on running locally on our system)`.
-* Admin Module

 ![Screenshot (96)](https://user-images.githubusercontent.com/85937627/205233289-6aa2f738-c45f-4d44-9df8-4d373e56b0fe.png)